Death By Stoning Among Punishments In New Brunei Anti-LGBT, Criminal Laws

 Harsh criminal and anti-LGBT laws went into effect on Wednesday in Brunei amid outcry from human rights groups and celebrities.

-The new Islamic laws impose death by stoning as a punishment for sex between men and adultery, as well as amputation of limbs for theft.
+Brunei's interpretation of Islamic law now imposes death by stoning as a punishment for sex between men and adultery, as well as amputation of limbs for theft.
 Lesbian sex can carry a penalty of up to 10 years in jail, the BBC reports.

 Under the measures, the punishments can also be applied to children in some cases.
 The new laws stipulate the death penalty for offenses such as rape, adultery and the defamation of Prophet Mohammad, though the death penalty was already on the books in Brunei and the country has not carried out an execution since 1957, according to the United Nations.